graphile/migrate/FORMATS.md

 so we do not know if the comment is within a SQL string or similar.
 It's easiest just not parse that far.

+## `--!
+AllowInvalidHash`

+Should you need to go back and edit a _committed_ migration you can opt out of Graphile Migrate's consistency checks by adding this comment to the very top of your committed migration.
+Please note that editing the migration **WILL NOT** cause the migration to run again.
+This is primarily useful where there was a mistake in your migration that prevents it running on production but you don't want to reset your staging database, or where an update to PostgreSQL has made the syntax or commands in an older migration invalid and thus you must edit them to make the migration run against a clean database again.

 ## `--! no-transaction`

 This is treated as a body comment for backwards compatibility reasons.
 This